leric2/GROMORA-harmo/documentation/main.md

 # Main script

-## Objective and role of this function
+## Summary

 In the main script, we define all required parameters for the calibration and the integration of a given instrument.

-The main script is a good tool for developement, especially to select some dates and modify quickly some key variables.
+The main script is a tool for developement, especially to select some dates and modify quickly some key variables.
 It also enable to use multiple instrument which is not needed for an operationnal use.